In this article, you will learn:

 Managing Data Types for Columns

 - QoQ requires that every column must have defining metadata.
-Queries created with the QueryNew function that omits the second parameter does not contain metadata.
+Queries created with the QueryNew function that omit the second parameter do not contain metadata.
 Use the optional second parameter to define data types.

 -